Enecuum/web3-enq/extension.md

-# About the library
+# Extension library

 It is required to interact with the extension.
 Working libraries temporarily in the `./prebuild` folder

 # Beginning of work

 - Connect the library to the page as a script  `cdn`
-- The `ENQweb3lib` object with methods will appear in the console:
+- The `enqweb3lib` object with methods will appear in the console:
     - .connect ()
     - .enable (obj)
     - .balanceOf (obj)